Hesprs/OmniKernel/README.md

 <script src="https://cdn.jsdelivr.net/npm/omnikernel@latest/dist/index.cjs"></script>
 ```

-## 🖐️ Get Involved
+## 🤝 Get Involved

 This project welcomes anyone that have ideas to improve it.

 - [Read contributing guidelines](./CONTRIBUTING.md) before submitting a pull request.
 - [Open an issue](https://github.com/hesprs/omnikernel/issues/new) if you find a bug.
-- [Start a new thread in Discussions](https://github.com/hesprs/omnikernel/discussions/new) if you have a feature requests or questions, please avoid posting them in Issues.
+- [Start a new thread in Discussions](https://github.com/hesprs/omnikernel/discussions/new) if you have feature requests or questions, please avoid posting them in Issues.
 - [Report a vulnerability](https://github.com/hesprs/omnikernel/security/advisories/new) if you find one, please do not disclose it publicly.

 ## 📜 License and Copyright